leonardodalinky/pywmapi/README.md

   * 🔲 update a single order on the current profile
   * 🔲 delete a single order on the current profile
   * 🔲 add a new order for the current profile
-  * 🔲 get all of the current profile's orders
   * 🔲 get user's sale statistics(closed orders)
-  * 🔲 get all of a user's orders
+  * ✅ get all of a user's orders
 * liches
   * ✅ list all lich weapons
   * ✅ list all lich ephemeras